l3nz/cli-matic/README.md

 If you do not need JSON parsing, you can do without.

 To use **Yaml decoding**, you need `clj-commons/clj-yaml` on your classpath; otherwise it will break.
 If you do not need YAML parsing, you can do without.

-Note that up to version 0.4 of cli-matic we used to rely on `io.forward/yaml`, but it had used reflection, and so was incompatible with GraalVM native images.
+Note that up to version 0.4 of cli-matic we used to rely on `io.forward/yaml`, but it used reflection, and so was incompatible with GraalVM native images.

 If Orchestra `orchestra` is present on the classpath, loading most namespaces triggers an instrumentation.
 As we already have Expound, we get easy-to-read messages